What is a Thyroid?

 The thyroid gland is a butterfly-shaped endocrine gland that is normally located in the lower front of the neck.
 The thyroid’s job is to make thyroid hormones; these hormones are secreted into the blood and then carried to every tissue in the body.
-Thyroid hormones helps the body use energy, stay warm and keep the brain, heart, muscles, and other organs working as they should.
+Thyroid hormones help the body use energy, stay warm, and keep the brain, heart, muscles, and other organs working as they should.

 - Cancer (papillary cancer)